BattlesnakeOfficial/docs/blog/2022-07-06-battlesnake-developer-update-june-2022/index.md

 ## Build your own Battlesnake Maps

 We've made it easier to build your own maps in code, and register them to be used with the local CLI.
-Learn more about it in Rob's new blog post [here](__GHOST_URL__/build-your-own-battlesnake-maps/).

 ## Battlesnake CLI Improvements

 With all the updates to Rules in May and June we have implemented several improvements to the [Battlesnake CLI](https://github.com/BattlesnakeOfficial/rules/tree/main/cli) to help developers test their Battlesnakes in different situations.

 ### New Browser Feature

 If you are tired of trying to debug your snake using the ASCII board, the CLI can now render games in a browser using our game board renderer!

 Just add the `--browser` flag to your CLI command and it will load up the game in a web browser in real time.